Ret-2-Go on vacation!

 of these transformations are limited.
 They either open up new paths, like the

-damage to each enemy on screen.
+damage to all enemies on screen.
 It's an OK use, if not a rather bland one.
 The

-concept has a lot of potentials which the game doesn't utilise.
+concept has a lot of potential which the game doesn't utilise.
 Perhaps make

 them new forms of Shantae that have completely different move-sets and